 The studio culture encourages sharing of ideas and understanding.
 It nurtures a supportive work and social environment.
 You will spend the majority of your time on studio based activities, learning fundamental practical and critical skills.
 This will create transition between work that you have carried out at school or on a previous course and potential future study in a specialist art and design subject.

-The focus of the General Foundation is the development of your ability, skill and critical faculties.
+The focus of the Art & Design General Foundation course is the development of your ability, skill and critical faculties.
 This process includes consideration of creativity, aesthetics, visual awareness, and analytical and critical thinking.
 We cultivate knowledge and a sense and understanding of the history, theory and practice of art and design.
 This will enable you to understand how art and design practice has developed.
 It will also allow you understand how it is positioned within today’s society, culture and creative economy.
 This process will enable you to place yourself, your work and aspirations in context.

 At the end of the course you will be able to: